kurtsson/jekyll-multiple-languages-plugin/README.md

 ### 3.2.
 Manually
 1. Download the repository with Git or your preferred method.
-2. Inside your Jekyll `_plugins` folder create a new folder called `jekyll-multiple-languages-plugin`.
+2. Inside your Jekyll `_plugins` folder, create a new folder called `jekyll-multiple-languages-plugin`.
 3. Copy or link the directory `lib`, that is inside the downloaded repository, into your `_plugins/jekyll-multiple-languages-plugin` folder of your Jekyll project.

 ### 3.3.
 As a Git Submodule